tonethar/IGME-230-GDD-2017-Fall/README.md

 * Students will use server-based techniques including .htaccess directives and server-side scripting to improve site performance and security.
 * Students will demonstrate proficiency with fundamental data access from server-side scripts.

-## Other Goals beyond CPF
+## Other outcomes beyond CPF
-* Students will produce a web portfolio of their best GDD work to date
+* Students will publish a web portfolio of their best GDD work to date
+* Create an interactive application that displays & filters data retrieved from a server
 * Students will be able to create simple web games using both DOM technologies and a rendering engine (Pixi.js)

 ## Topics